 Skip to main content

-Some queries naturally span multiple pages.
-A user asking “best air fryer for a family of four” could be answered by your buying guide, individual product pages, and a category listing. zued identifies these multi-target prompts and analyzes how your pages work as an ensemble.
+When multiple pages cover the same topic — a buying guide, individual product pages, and a category listing — zued groups them into a topic cluster and analyzes how your pages work as an ensemble.

 How it works

-3. Aggregates across URLs — producing a unified view of how well your URL ensemble covers the query
+2. Aggregates across URLs — producing a unified view of how well your URL ensemble covers the topic

-Multi-target prompts still count toward each URL’s individual alignment score.
-The cross-URL analysis is an additional layer on top — it doesn’t replace per-URL analysis, it enriches it.
+Each URL’s individual coverage score is calculated independently.
+Cross-URL analysis is an additional layer on top — it doesn’t replace per-URL analysis, it enriches it.

 What you see